bitobrian/Gratwurst/README.md

 ## Usage

-Make changes and dump into Interface/Addons/Gratwurst.
+Make changes and deploy to your WoW installation.

+### Quick Deploy

+Run `.\dev.ps1` to automatically detect your WoW installation and copy the addon.
+Or use `.\dev.ps1 scan` to list all detected WoW installations if you have multiple.

-On VS Code, you can use the vscode launch.json with the powershell copy script to quickly back-up and copy the addon using F5.
+On VS Code, you can use the launch.json with `dev.ps1` to quickly back-up and copy the addon using F5.

 ### Message Management